 Highlighted by a 5,000-square foot work area that includes 30 yards of synthetic turf, rolled rubber flooring and an entirely new set of state-of-the-art workout equipment, all student-athletes encompassing Merrimack’s now-24 varsity sports will now enjoy the much-needed benefits of a brand new weight room.

 The home of Warrior Hockey, Lawler Rink was named after former men's hockey head coach, Thom Lawler, the winningest coach in program history.
-J. Thom Lawler Arena - more commonly known as Lawler Arena - has evolved into one of the more difficult rinks for opponents in recent years, as Merrimack's home ice advantage now ranks as one of the best in the conference.
+J. Thom Lawler Rink - more commonly known as Lawler Rink - has evolved into one of the more difficult rinks for opponents in recent years, as Merrimack's home ice advantage now ranks as one of the best in the conference.

 Hammel Court is home to the Warriors’ volleyball and men’s and women’s basketball teams.
 The gym is equipped with retractable bleachers on both sides of the court in order to maximize space for practices.
 The facility has a capacity of 1,200 for Merrimack home games.
-Hammel Court also features six basketball hoops as well as a batting cage, which can be lowered from the ceiling for baseball and softball practices.
+Hammel Court also features six basketball hoops for additional practice space.

 Martone-Mejail Field - Merrimack's main outdoor stadium - is home to the football, men's and women's soccer, field hockey and men's and women's lacrosse teams.
 The field, named after head coach Tony Martone and Gabe Mejail of the men's and women's soccer teams, respectively, received a $1.2 million renovation in the summer of 2005, and the installation of a FieldTurf surface highlighted the upgrade.
 In addition, the facility was equipped with stadium lighting which allowed teams to play and practice at night in the fall of 2005.